 In defence, Plymouth CAST claimed that the damming Ofsted result had destroyed their trust and confidence in Mr. Mannix.

 The tribunal found that the trust did not appraise or investigate Mr. Mannix’s performance, nor did they ask him whether he agreed with the report or discuss responding to it, so the trust had not demonstrated reasonable grounds to believe that Mr. Mannix lacked capability.

 As the trust failed to properly investigate the findings of the Ofsted report, the tribunal also concluded that the trust could not dismiss Mr. Mannix based on a loss of trust and confidence, as he had no opportunity to respond to the views of Ofsted or the regional schools commissioner.

 With all grounds for dismissal considered inadequate, the tribunal concluded that the dismissal was unfair.
 The tribunal also found that the trust was liable for Mr. Mannix’s costs.

 In summary, in certain circumstances, it may be in the best interests of a trust to dismiss senior personnel.
 However, ensuring that the correct procedures have been followed and the relevant evidence obtained before decisions are reached, protects the education provider from potential tribunal claims.

 Had Plymouth CAST carried out an investigation, they may well have been able to fairly dismiss Mr Mannix on capability grounds or for loss of trust and confidence.

-With extensive experience in supporting multi academy trusts throughout internal dismissal procedures and investigations throughout the UK, we minimise your risks by providing robust advice that ensures your organisation is protected.
-Contact us on 01332 226 149 or complete the form below.
+With extensive experience in supporting multi-academy trusts throughout internal dismissal procedures and investigations throughout the UK, we minimise your risks by providing robust advice that ensures your organisation is protected.
+For more information and support, contact us on 01332 226 149 or complete the form below.